T here is a narrow creek that runs through the Nature Conservancy of Canada’s (NCC’s) Maddox Cove Nature Reserve in Newfoundland and Labrador.

 Alongside it, there is a small clearing where, if you remain silent, you can hear the water moving below your feet.
 When you close your eyes and take a deep breath, the scent of fresh balsam fills your nostrils.
 As you exhale, the cold, crisp breeze gently presses against your face.

 Compared to the expanse of ocean nearby, this spot might not be considered particularly noteworthy.
-But for Megan Lafferty, NCC’s Newfoundland and Labrador acting program director, it’s her favourite place at Maddox Cove.
+But for Megan Lafferty, NCC’s Newfoundland and Labrador former program director, it’s her favourite place at Maddox Cove.

 Walking along the edge of Canada